ad-aures/castopod/CONTRIBUTING-DEV.md

    > For more info, check out the
    > [Composer documentation](https://getcomposer.org/doc/).

-2. Install javascript dependencies with [pnpm](https://pnpm.io/)
+2. Install JavaScript dependencies with [pnpm](https://pnpm.io/)

    ```bash
    pnpm install
    ```

    > [!NOTE]
-   > The javascript dependencies aren't included in the repository.
+   > The JavaScript dependencies aren't included in the repository.
 Pnpm will
    > check the `package.json` and `pnpm-lock.yaml` files to download the
    > packages with the right versions.
 The dependencies will live under the
    > `node_module` folder.
 For more info, check out the